Home » Article, Occupational Health and Safety

 Our investigation included a visual, as well as, analytical sampling for laboratory analysis.
 The sampling was conducted over a week period, which included two episodes of the sampling in a day; mornings and afternoons.
 The results revealed no unusual mold spore counts, when indoor concentrations were compared with outdoor concentrations in a sampling episode.
 Also, no visible mold growth was reported in all areas included in the investigation.

 CSC recommended that the temperature and humidity be monitored at all times.
 As both promote mold growth.
-Also, we recommended that all modular units be lifted of the soil and placed on non-organic concrete/steel foundation.
+Also, we recommended that all modular units be lifted off the soil and placed on non-organic concrete/steel foundation.